SSWConsulting/SSW.Rules.Content/rules/do-you-highlight-incomplete-work-with-red-text/rule.md

 ---

-It is important that users of your application who provide feedback <br>have very clear indications of work that is not yet complete, to avoid <br>feedback on sections of your application that are still under <br>development.
+It is important that users of your application who provide feedback have very clear indications of work that is not yet complete, to avoid feedback on sections of your application that are still under development.

 <!--endintro-->